mpg-taichi-sato/sugi-schema/README.md

 # What is this?
-protoc-gen-genta is an plugin for protocol buffers. this plugin can generate go, json, apidoc and csfields from .proto
+protoc-gen-genta is an plugin for protocol buffers.
+this plugin can generate go, json, apidoc and csfields from .proto

+like this.

-from model.proto
+from

 ```pb/model.proto
 // コメントsyntax
 syntax = "proto3"; // コメントsyntax2